willkwon-math/willkwon-math.github.io/fall2024-Muskat.md

 10/9 - Application of paradifferential calculus to Dirichlet-to-Neumann operator<br>
 10/16 - A priori estimates for Muskat problems<br>
 10/23 - Finish the proof of theorem of Nguyen-Pausader and begin the discussion on Dong-Nguyen-Gancedo.<br>
-10/30 - Crash course on layer potential theory and reformulation of the Dirichlet-to-Neumann operator via layer potentials
+10/30 - Crash course on layer potential theory and reformulation of the Dirichlet-to-Neumann operator via layer potentials<br>
+11/06 - A precise bound for the inverse of the layer potential operators 11/13 -
+11/20 -
+11/27 -

 ## Notes